Risk Mitigation

 The risk mitigation process can be fairly complex.
 Companies regularly face a wide range of different risks in their day-to-day activities.
 This is why a risk mitigation team is necessary for modern companies looking to comprehensively reduce the effects of certain risks.

-While each company has its method and approach to risk mitigation, most strategies follow similar processes.
+While each company has its method and approach, most risk mitigation strategies follow similar processes.
 Here are some key steps organizations and teams use to mitigate risk.

 Identifying the Risks